dpiponi/Alcator/README.md

 A good trick is to use `LINK #9800` and `*LOAD` to load a game and then use `left-alt` and the `>` command to save it before starting.

+(Note: it's possible some applications will want memory above #9800 and cause a conflict.)

 Screenshots
 -----------
 ![Centipede screenshot](docs/centipede.gif?raw=true "Centipede screenshot")